annotell/annotell-python/docs-src/docs/input-api/general.md

 - Adding inputs to specified batchfor a project
 - Adding inputs to an input list (deprecated)

+The following examples all use an input of type `IMAGES`, however the interface applies to all input types.
 ### Adding inputs to latest open batch for a project

 ```python